no-go/tracksAndDistances/README.md

 Yes.
 You need the same automake,gcc,autoconf,... tools and development libs and your Makefiles and configure should be generated for Linux in the same way.
 Cause cygwin has a similar directory structure and commands, everything will be the same (but without .exe).
+Win10 tested, too.

 ## Do I need the stupid empty files?